Cavs vs Jazz: Utah Burns Cleveland 100-92

-Gordon Hayward was on fire Wednesday night when he scored 28 points to lead the Utah Jazz over world champions Cleveland Cavaliers 100-92 in the Cavs vs Jazz NBA showdown.
+Gordon Hayward was on fire Wednesday night when he scored 28 points to lead the Utah Jazz over world champions Cleveland Cavaliers 100-92 in the Cavs vs. Jazz NBA showdown.

 There wasn’t any last second jump shots or theatrics as the Jazz easily slid to victory with contributions by everyone.
-But all eyes were on Cavs’ Hayward as he battled it out with LeBron James play by play in front of the enthusiastic sell out crowd.
+But all eyes were on Cavs’ Hayward as he battled it out with LeBron James play by play in front of the enthusiastic sold-out crowd.

 “The Crowd could feel it,” Hayward stated, according to The Salt Lake Tribune.“It was definitely a good win.
 Anytime you can beat LeBron and his team here, it’s a good win.”

-Just 48 hours following their defeat by the Memphis Grizzlies, Utah Jazz showed they have what it takes to bounce right back to beat tough competition and on their home turf.
-This was a big win in the sense that the Jazz defeated the Cavs, a champion team just before a rather favorable two week schedule.
+Just 48 hours following their defeat by the Memphis Grizzlies, Utah Jazz showed they have what it takes to bounce right back to beat the tough competition and on their home turf.
+This was a big win in the sense that the Jazz defeated the Cavs, a champion team just before a rather favorable two-week schedule.

 “I can certainly appreciate the logic,” said Utah coach Quin Snyder.
 “Its Cleveland.
 It’s tough for anyone in the NBA to not be ready to play.
 They have the best player in the league (James) they won the whole thing last year.
 So if this isn’t a game you can get up for, you probably don’t know what’s going on.”